mbadry1/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - It's unlikely to get stuck in a bad local optima in high dimensions, it is much more likely to get to the saddle point rather to the local optima, which is not a problem.
 - Plateaus can make learning slow:
   - Plateau is a region where the derivative is close to zero for a long time.
-  - Plateaus is an area of fairly level high ground.
   - This is where algorithms like momentum, RMSprop or Adam can help.